TritonDataCenter/sdc-vm-agent/README.md

         make all
         make check

-1. Syncing changes to a running SDC (typically a CoaL running locally in VMWare)
+1. Syncing changes to a running SDC (typically CoaL):
-   via:
         ./tools/rsync-to coal

 1. Testing changes in that SDC (e.g. CoaL).